HauntedBees/Godot-Input-Button-Plugin/README.md

 # Godot v3.4 Input Button Plugin
 Buttons with icons indicating the relevant key or gamepad button.
+Includes three Nodes:
+ - **InputDisplay**: For displaying a specific button or key.
+ - **ActionDisplay**: For displaying a specific **InputMap action** and updating based on the current control method (keyboard/gamepad) and whether or not the action is being pressed.
+ - **ActionButton**: A button with an **ActionDisplay** icon, that can be triggered both on click/touch events like a regular button or by pressing the specified **InputMap action**.

 # Installation
 Copy `addons/input_button` into your project (final path should be `res://addons/input_button`).
 In the Godot Editor, go to **Project Settings > Plugins** and enable the **Input Button Plugin**.
 You can now add **InputDisplay** and **ActionDisplay** nodes to your project.